Steve Fuller (sociologist): Work

 Fuller is most closely associated with social epistemology as an interdisciplinary research program.
 Social epistemology is a normative discipline that addresses philosophical problems of knowledge using the tools of history and the social sciences.
 Fuller founded the first journal (1987) and wrote the first book (1988) devoted to this topic.
 The most obvious feature of Fuller's approach, already present in his 1988 book, is that he rejects out of hand the Cartesian problem of skepticism.

 Along with 21 books, Fuller has written 65 book chapters, 155 academic articles and many minor pieces.
 He has given many distinguished lectures and plenary addresses, and has presented to academic and non-academic audiences throughout the world, including over 100 media interviews.
 His works have been translated into fifteen languages.
 23 academic symposia have been published on his work.
 He moved to the United Kingdom in 1994, the year he organized a conference in Durham on "Science's Social Standing".

 Since moving to the UK, Fuller has increasingly oriented himself towards public intellectual expression, including television, radio and internet, which he interprets as a natural outgrowth of his version of social epistemology.
 Two of his books have been recognized in this regard.
 Kuhn vs. Popper was Book of the Month for February 2005 in the US mass circulation magazine, Popular Science.
 However, Rupert Read wrote: "I did not have to read far into this book in order to conclude that it is worthless. ...
 In sum: this book offers only a cartoon opposition of a fake 'Popper' to a fake 'Kuhn.'"
 Fuller responded, coining the word "Kuhnenstein" (Kuhn + Wittgenstein) to capture Read's view of Kuhn, which Fuller calls a "figment of Read's – and other's – fertile imagination."
-The Intellectual was selected as a Book of the Year in 2005 by the UK liberal-left magazine, New Statesman.
+The Intellectual was selected as a Book of the Year in 2005 by the UK left-wing magazine, New Statesman.
 He periodically contributes a column to the Project Syndicate, associated with George Soros' Open Society project, which appears in several languages in newspapers across the world.
 In 2006 he also taught a course on the epistemology of journalism at an international summer school at the University of Lund, Sweden.